AliAbukahil/AliAbukahil/README.md

 <h2> WEB-DEV graduate @ <a href="https://digitalcareerinstitute.org/">Digital Career Institute</a></h2>

-<div style="text-align: justify"> <h3> I have worked as freelancer translator in the Import/Export goods field, I have facilitated communication between businessmen in different regions of the world.
+<div style="text-align: justify"> <h3>I have worked as a freelance translator in the Import/Export goods field, and I have facilitated communication between businessmen in different regions of the world.
 I have done my share in the IT field, I have worked as an IT administrator in companies.</h3></div>

 <h3><img src="https://media.giphy.com/media/lp6ZqyHa5z3v9FasLj/giphy.gif" width="40"> What I do...</h3>